 Traditional teatime is four o'clock; however any time between two and five o'clock may be appropriate.

 Let your guests know whom you are honoring.
 When there is a guest of honor, it is your duty as host to stand with that person near the entrance of the room and introduce each arriving guest to the guest of honor.
 When the tea is over, guide your guest of honor back to the room entrance to say good-bye to your guests.

-NOTE: Tea etiquette used to dictate that no one depart a function until the guest of honor had left the primacies.
+NOTE: Etiquette used to dictate that no one depart until the guest of honor had left.
 The exception was when the guest of honor was also a houseguest.
-In today's social gatherings, you will find this rule practically nonexistent.
+Today, this rule is practically nonexistent.

-The protocol of the guest of honor departing first, however, is still practiced at diplomatic and official functions.
+The etiquette of the guest of honor departing first, however, is still practiced at diplomatic and official functions.
 At the White House, the guest of honor departs, then others are free to leave.
-This protocol is practiced universally at events where world leaders are in attendance.
+This etiquette is practiced universally at events where world leaders are in attendance.

 If it is not a large formal tea, a silver tray and tea service are not necessary.